brianotoole/bem-webpack-boiler/README.md

   loader: 'url-loader?limit=10000&name=dist/img/[name].[ext]', //if < 10 kb, base64 encode img to css
 },
 ```

-This is testing for files with `.jpg/.jpeg/.png/.svg` extention types.
-If the file is less than 10KB, serve this as a DataURL.
-If greater than 10KB, bundle to the path within `&name`.
-Or, `./dist/img/[name].[ext]`.

 2. Test for font files
 ``` javascript